Value Them Both Amendment Resource Center

 Immediately following the decision, the Kansas Truth Caucus issued a strong statement sharply criticizing the ruling and noting the dissent of Justice Caleb Stegall, which you can read by clicking here.

 WHY THE HODES DECISION WILL LEAD TO TAXPAYER-FUNDED ABORTION WITHOUT THE VALUE THEM BOTH AMENDMENT

-During the week of February 10th, the Senate Public Health & Welfare Committee heard compelling testimony from several indicating that the Hodes Decision will lead to taxpayer-funded abortions unless the Value Them Both Amendment is adopted.
+During the week of February 10th of 2020, the Senate Public Health & Welfare Committee heard compelling testimony on the previous version of the Value Them Both Amendment from several indicating that the Hodes Decision will lead to taxpayer-funded abortions unless the Value Them Both Amendment is adopted.
 That testimony is linked below:

 A number of informative articles have been written regarding the breadth of the decision and why it must be overturned.
 Here is a sampling:

 Impact of the Strict Scrutiny Standard of Judicial Review on Abortion Legislation Under the Kansas Supreme Court’s Decision in Hodes & Nauser v.
 Schmidt - Elizabeth Kirk

 KS Supreme Court rules state constitution guarantees abortion – MetroVoiceNews

 Kansas Embraces Unplanned’s Most Grisly Procedures – CatholicVote